mjopenglsdl/small3d/README.md

 - [GLM](http://glm.g-truc.net/0.9.7/index.html)
 - [Google Test](https://github.com/google/googletest)

+Compile and install the dependencies:
+- Create a directory called *deps* inside the small3d directory.
-For SDL2 and SDL2_ttf, download the binary packages.
-Then you need to build GLEW and Google Test according to the instructions provided in their distributions.
+- For SDL2 and SDL2_ttf, download the binary packages (.framework) and place them in *deps*.
+- Build GLEW and Google Test according to the instructions provided in their distributions.
 Don't run *make install* on them.
+- Create a directory called *include* inside *deps* and copy the contents of the include directories of GLEW and Google Test there.
+- Create a directory called *lib* inside *deps* and copy the contents of the lib directories of GLEW and Google Test there, skipping the GLEW .dylib files, since they are not needed.
-We are going to place them in a specific directory.
-GLM does not require compiling.
+- GLM does not require compiling.
+Copy the contents of the include directory to *deps/include*.

-Once the above is done, create a directory called *deps* inside the small3d directory.
-Copy the libraries and compiled packages there.
-The only exception is the glm header files, which you should place in a directory called *include* (create it inside *deps*).
-The whole thing should look like this:
+In the end, the *deps* directory structure should look like this:

     small3d
         deps
-            glew
-            googletest
             include
+              GL
               glm
+              gtest
+            lib
+              libglew.a
+              libgtest_main.a
+              libgtest.a
             SDL2_ttf.framework
             SDL2.framework